PennLINC/qsirecon/docs/preprocessing.rst

 Susceptibility correction methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:func:`qsiprep.workflows.fieldmap.base.init_sdc_wf`
+:func:`qsirecon.workflows.fieldmap.base.init_sdc_wf`

 .. figure:: _static/unwarping.svg

-The are three kinds of SDC available in qsiprep:
+The are three kinds of SDC available in qsirecon:

   1. :ref:`sdc_pepolar` (also called **blip-up/blip-down**):
      This is the implementation from sdcflows, using 3dQwarp to